Maritime Transport Act 1994

 You could also call this:

-"Telling authorities when your ship arrives with oil or harmful liquids in New Zealand ports is required."
+"Not telling authorities when your ship arrives with oil or harmful substances"

-If you are the master or owner of a ship, you commit an offence if your ship arrives at a New Zealand port carrying oil or a noxious liquid substance in bulk without letting people know.
-You must give notice of your ship's arrival as stated in section 229.
-You can only avoid getting in trouble if you have a reasonable excuse for not giving notice.
+You can commit an offence if you are the master or owner of a ship.
+This happens when your ship arrives at a New Zealand port with oil or noxious liquid substances as cargo.
+You must give notice of your arrival as stated in section 229, unless you have a reasonable excuse.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.